lloydtao/python-starter-ci/README.md

 ![Location of 'use this template' button](docs/readme/template-button.png)

 It's that simple!

-GitHub Actions implements Infrastructure as Code (IaC) principles, and picks up anything from `.github/workflows/*.yml`.
+GitHub Actions implements the Infrastructure as Code (IaC) principle, and picks up anything from `.github/workflows/*.yml`.